DrazharLn/scient-unofficial-smacx-patch/readme.md

 ## Introduction

 [This is mostly Brendan's readme from 2014.
-Links to CGN and Apolyton are broken now, but I've left them as they were]
+Links to CGN and Apolyton are broken now, but I've left them as they were.]

 This is a comprehensive set of fixes to bugs, crashes, and exploits found in Sid Meier\'s Alpha Centauri (SMAC) and Alien Crossfire (SMACX).